kitnil/awesome/README.md

 ## Shell

+- [RadareEye](https://github.com/souravbaghz/RadareEye) - A tool made for specially scanning nearby devices[BLE, Bluetooth & Wifi] and execute our given command on our system when the target device comes in-between range.
+- [gopro_as_webcam_on_linux](https://github.com/jschmid1/gopro_as_webcam_on_linux) - Allows to use your GoPro camera as a webcam on linux
+- [toggle-monitor-grayscale](https://github.com/bubbleguuum/toggle-monitor-grayscale) - Toggle Xorg monitors between color and grayscale mode
+- [notify-ssh-login](https://github.com/T-TutoRapide/notify-ssh-login) - Notification des connexions SSH sur discord
+- [GrafanaTranslator](https://github.com/DmitrySidorow/GrafanaTranslator) - Simple translator | translation for Grafana, developed for Unix-like systems
 - [vfio-single-amdgpu-passthrough](https://github.com/cosminmocan/vfio-single-amdgpu-passthrough) - This repo is a tutorial for single amd gpu passthrough to various qemu VMs
 - [dockerfile-shebang](https://github.com/JakeWharton/dockerfile-shebang) - Treat your Dockerfiles as self-contained, editable scripts
 - [autoig](https://github.com/noob-hackers/autoig) - Get More Stuff In Out Youtube Channel bitly.com/nhytchannel